Configuration

 pubsub:

-audience: somerandomaudiencekey
+audience: beautiful-butterfly

-serviceAccountEmail: <email address for service account used by estafette-ci-api>
+serviceAccountEmail: '<email address for service account used by estafette-ci-api>'

-subscriptionNameSuffix: ~estafette-ci-pubsub-trigger
+subscriptionNameSuffix: '~estafette-ci-pubsub-trigger'

 subscriptionIdleExpirationDays: 365